 Ordinary life does not interest me. – Anais Nin

-You know you have to move abroad when you feel the need to experience another place, try different flavours, speak a different language, explore new places, leave your comfort zone!
+You know you have to move abroad when you feel the need to experience another place, try different flavours, speak a different language, explore new places, and leave your comfort zone!

 I never doubted the fact I wanted to experience life in a different country, of course, I was a bit afraid about moving abroad and missing home, but I knew that it was “now or never”.
 You don’t know if you like being an expat, until you try it.